JGAguilar626/simple-bin-count-simulator/README.md

 \
 ![star-between-walls](https://github.com/JGAguilar626/simple-bin-count-simulator/assets/129235347/bd3fed2a-b2a0-4484-92c3-65c1860e0ada)\
 \
 Below, I include a hand-drawn diagram of the floor created by my program.
 It's almost exactly the same as real-life ONT2's floor P1A layout.
 Note that although it might seem like the conveyors are preventing travel between certain rows, in real-life they are actually elevated at the points in which the pick-path (red-line) passes through them.
-At these points (and at other points not represented in the illustration) the conveyor is physically above associates' heads as they move between rows.\
+At these points (and at other points not represented in the illustration) the conveyor is physically above associates' heads as they move between rows.
+For the sake of simplicity, I omitted aisles 126-204 from the diagram, but they are present in the program.\
-\

 ![SBC Sim P1A Floor Overview](https://github.com/JGAguilar626/simple-bin-count-simulator/assets/129235347/f3a9bf9b-f2a2-4429-8592-5238becf4c78)\

 ## Additional Information